jianyicheng/DSS/README.md

 # DASS HLS Compiler

-DASS is a platform tool for generating high-level synthesis (HLS) hardware.
+DASS is a high-level synthesis (HLS) platform tool for generating high-performance and area-efficient hardware.
 A central task in HLS is scheduling: the allocation of operations to clock cycles.
 The classic approach to scheduling is static, in which each operation is mapped to a clock cycle at compile-time, but recent years have seen the emergence of dynamic scheduling, in which an operation’s clock cycle is only determined at run-time.
 Both approaches have their merits: static scheduling can lead to simpler circuitry and more resource sharing, while dy- namic scheduling can lead to faster hardware when the computation has non-trivial control flow.

-In this work, we seek a scheduling approach that combines the best of both worlds.
-Our idea is to identify the parts of the input program where dynamic scheduling does not bring any perfor- mance advantage and to use static scheduling on those parts.
+DASS seeks a scheduling approach that combines the best of both worlds.
+The users can identify the parts of the input program where dynamic scheduling does not bring any performance advantage and to use static scheduling on those parts.
 These statically-scheduled parts are then treated as black boxes when creating a dataflow circuit for the remainder of the program which can benefit from the flexibility of dynamic scheduling.

 An empirical evaluation on a range of applications suggests that by using this approach, we can obtain 74% of the area savings that would be made by switching from dynamic to static scheduling, and 135% of the performance benefits that would be made by switching from static to dynamic scheduling.

 ## Building